ironmanyu/serving_fluids/design/milestone-1.md

 ## Pick
 The robot will pick up a red coke can.
 ### Approach
-- [ ] The robot finds the coke can in the camera image using OpenCV
+- [x] The robot finds the coke can in the camera image using OpenCV
 - [ ] The robot points the camera towards the coke can to get a better image
 - [ ] The robot scans the environment and adds it to the planning scene as an obstacle, except the can
-- [ ] The robot reaches out to pick up the can, with the arm facing forwards
+- [x] The robot reaches out to pick up the can, with the arm facing forwards
-- [ ] The robot moves its hand around the can
+- [x] The robot moves its hand around the can
-- [ ] The robot grabs the can
+- [x] The robot grabs the can
-- [ ] The robot lifts the can off of the table
+- [x] The robot lifts the can off of the table
-- [ ] The robot moves the can and arm into a configuration for moving around

 ## Stow
 The robot will move the can to a good position for moving.